STUDYANDEXAM

-He was born on 5 May 1818 in Trier, Germany, as the eldest son of Heinrich and Henriette Marx.
+He was born on 5 May 1818 in Trier (a historic city in present-day Germany) as the eldest son of Heinrich Marx and Henriette Marx.
 Marx’s father had converted from Judaism to Protestantism, exposing Marx early to Enlightenment ideas and liberal thinking.
-He completed his early education in Trier and matriculated in humanities in 1835.
-He earned degrees in law and philosophy from the University of Berlin and received his doctorate in philosophy from the University of Jena at the age of 23 in 1841.
+He completed his early education in Trier and matriculated in the humanities in 1835.
+He initially studied law at the University of Bonn and later continued at the University of Berlin, where he developed a strong interest in philosophy.
+He received his doctorate in philosophy from the University of Jena in 1841 at the age of 23.

 During Marx’s time, German universities were heavily influenced by Hegelian philosophy.
 Although Hegel’s ideas were intellectually stimulating, authorities feared they encouraged radical political and atheistic thinking.
 Marx, a staunch advocate of Hegelian philosophy, was therefore unable to secure an academic position in Germany.